naikvaibhav/todo_app_gist/README.md

 To check the hosted solution go to : http://todo.naikvaibhav.online

-To check the backend api go to http://apitodo.naikvaibhav.online/api/v1
+To check the hosted backend api go to http://apitodo.naikvaibhav.online/api/v1

+The postman collection link to download all the api's used for this backend project: https://www.getpostman.com/collections/628522e186c2f56d2883

 Download the github code using the cmd "git clone https://github.com/naikvaibhav/todo_app_gist.git"